kaxxa123/zkyes-smt/iden3_tree/Poseidon.md

 // 0x007af346e2d304279e79e0a9f3023f771294a78acb70e73f90afe27cad401e81
 ```

-Unlike the JS Poseidon functions, that work differently depending whether these are provided with a `number` or a `Uint8Array`, the solidity functions return the same hash.
+Unlike the circomlibjs Poseidon functions, that work differently depending whether these are provided with a `number` or a `Uint8Array`, the solidity functions return the same hash.

 Match Smart Contract hash with JS hash
 ```JS